localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

     * LocalStack presents a valid certificate for `*.localhost.localstack.cloud` domains.
 * Subdomains created by resources such as S3 buckets or OpenSearch clusters will not resolve to the LocalStack container.
     * Subdomains of `localhost.localstack.cloud` also resolve to the LocalStack container.
-* Each host port can only be bound once, whereas container ports are separate from each other and multiple containers can bind to the same port.
+* Each host port can only be published once, whereas container ports are separate from each other and multiple containers can publish the same port.
-    * Now all networking can be done over the Docker network, and no ports have to be bound to the host at all.
+    * Now all networking can be done over the Docker network, and no ports have to be published to the host at all.

-## How to use this new feature
+### How to use this new feature

 For AWS services like Lambda or ECS, we are running your application code in an environment pre-configured to use this feature.